 Commentary: He unravels the plaits of her hair to humiliate her.
 From here [we derive] that a bared head is considered a disgrace for the daughters of Israel.

-also in Parshat Korach we learn that the wife of On ben Peleh was saved from suffering the same fate, the same punishment as Korach, because his wife gave him wine to make him sleep and then she went outside her tent and uncovered her hair so that when Korach was coming to get her husband to join him in his rebellion against Moshe Rabbenu, when Korach saw her hair he turned away and did not come near because he knew a man is forbidden from seeing a married woman's hair unconvered.
+Also in Parshat Korach we learn that the wife of On ben Peleh saved her husband from suffering the same fate, the same punishment as Korach, through her hair.
+First she gave her husband On ben Peleh wine to make him sleep and then she went outside her tent and uncovered her hair.
+When Korach was coming to get her husband to join him in his rebellion against Moshe Rabbenu, Korach saw her hair and turned away and did not come near because he knew a man is forbidden from seeing a married woman's hair uncovered.
+Thus her husband was spared joining in the rebellion and was not punished.

 Rabbi Shimon Bar Yochai, author of the Zohar, promises that whoever covers their hair will merit and bring to their families health, wealth, nachat from children AND from grandchildren!
 So it even affects the next generation!!